 Getting Started: A Step-by-Step Writing Guide

-These easy steps are going to help write your own story even if you have never penned down a word in your life.
-Just like the first marks you make in a sketch pad, these steps will guide you through your first article with confidence.
+These easy steps will help you write your own story.
+This applies even if you have never penned down a word in your life.
+These steps are like the first marks you make in a sketch pad.
+They will guide you through your first article with confidence.

 Step 1: Think, Capture the Idea and Take Notes